 You can either travel by Train or by Coach from London Airports;

-From London Airports - Heathrow, Gatwick, Stansted, aim to reach Euston Train Station, as detailed in the headings below.
+From these London Airports - Heathrow, Gatwick, and Stansted, aim to reach Euston Train Station, as detailed in the headings below.
 From London Luton Airport, it will be better if you aim for Milton Keynes Train Station, as explained below.

 1) A direct train for Holyhead - North Wales, which makes a stop at Bangor so you will not need to change trains at all during this journey.
 The journey will take around 3.5 - 4 hours from Euston Train station.